 Interior construction involves physical labor and a high level of risk.
 Remodelers’ insurance can cover employee injuries, stolen tools, property damage lawsuits, and other unanticipated costs.

 These policies provide coverage for common renovation and remodeling risks.

 This policy covers basic renovation risks, such as a client tripping on unfinished flooring.
-Bundle with property insurance for savings in a business owner's policy.
+Bundle with commercial property insurance for savings in a business owner's policy.

 Workers’ compensation insurance is required in almost every state for interior construction businesses that have employees.
 It can cover medical bills for work-related injuries.

 This policy covers accidents involving a renovation company’s vehicle, as well as repairs to vehicles damaged by weather or vandalism.

 This policy helps pay for repair or replacement of a remodeler’s saws, drills, hammers, shop vacuums, and other tools if they are lost, stolen, or damaged.